computerguided/digitmind-llm-challenge/README.md

 The score contains the number of digits in the _correct position_ and the number of digits in the _wrong position_.

-For example, if the actual code is '9024' and the guess is '1234', the score is: Correct position: 1, Wrong position: 1.
+For example, if the actual code is `9024` and the guess is `1234`, the score is then "Correct position: 1, Wrong position: 1."

 The score is then used to _process_ the list of possible combinations, removing all combinations that are _not consistent with the score_.
 This means that each combination in the list is compared with the guess and it is determined how many digits are in the same position and how many digits are in a different position.
 Only those combinations that match the score are kept.